Counting Data Content Changes

 The function returns one row per sequence, even if no change has been detected during the period.

-Most of the time, the stat_first_mark, stat_first_mark_datetime, stat_last_mark and stat_last_mark_datetime columns reference the start and end marks of the requested period.
-But they can contain other values when a sequence has been added or removed from the tables group during the requested time interval.
+Most of the time, the stat_first_mark, stat_first_mark_datetime, stat_last_mark, and stat_last_mark_datetime columns reference the start and end marks of the requested period.
+However, they can contain other values when a sequence has been added or removed from the table group during the requested time interval.

-If a sequence is removed from its group and later re-assigned to it during the resquested time frame, several rows are returned in the statistics.
-In this case, stat_first_time_id and stat_last_time_id columns can used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive stat_first_datetime or stat_last_datetime not always in ascending order).
+If a sequence is removed from its group and later reassigned to it during the requested time frame, multiple rows are returned in the statistics.
+In this case, the stat_first_time_id and stat_last_time_id columns can be used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive stat_first_datetime or stat_last_datetime values that are not always in ascending order).

 Sequence statistics are delivered quickly.
-Needed data are only stored into the small internal table that records the sequences state when marks are set.
+The required data are only stored in the small internal table that records the sequence states when marks are set.

-But returned values may be approximative.
-Indeed, there is no way to detect temporary property changes during the period.
+However, returned values may be approximate.
+There is no way to detect temporary property changes during the period.
 Similarly, regarding the number of increments, there is no way to detect:

 For a given sequence, the number of increments is computed as the difference between the LAST_VALUE at the period end and the LAST_VALUE at the period beginning, divided by the INCREMENT value at the period beginning.
 As a consequence, it is possible to get negative numbers of increments.